IncQueryLabs/incquery-server-jupyter/README.md

 1. Make sure you have OpenAPI Generator.
 We have verified that OpenAPI 3.3.4 works; OpenAPI 4+ has some issues.
 Just download the [.jar](https://repo1.maven.org/maven2/org/openapitools/openapi-generator-cli/3.3.4/openapi-generator-cli-3.3.4.jar) from the [Mvn Repository](https://mvnrepository.com/artifact/org.openapitools/openapi-generator-cli/3.3.4).
 1. Locate the OpenAPI definition file (`.yaml`) shipped with your IQS instance.
 You will find the link in the "*Swagger UI*" tab of the *IncQuery Server Web Console*; e.g. the API definition of the public demo instance is available [here](https://openmbee.incquery.io/iqs4twc.yaml).
 1. Within the OpenAPI definition file, find a line that looks like `version: 0.16.0`; it will be found near the top, below `info:`.
 This version number is the API version of your IQS installation.
 1. At the end of the OpenAPI definition file, append a few lines (continuing the section `components:` and then adding a new section `security:`) to specify the authentication method of your IQS instance.
+Be mindful of proper indentation.
 For instance, in case of basic authentication, you would add these lines:

          securitySchemes:
            basicAuth: